 My next step was Lake Coolmunda, another crucial source of water in this parched landscape.
 Although the overall water level is comparatively low this dry season, I found that it still supported high concentrations of bird life at the time of my visit.
 Gangs of Apostlebirds and Noisy Miners were seen at regular intervals along the road, and I also saw good numbers of Crested Pigeons and Magpie-larks.
 As I drove past an open field, I heard a familiar, piercing whistle that immediately tugged at my heartstrings.
 Cockatiels!
 I looked up to see a small flock winging their way overhead, joining up with a larger congregation in a distant dead tree.
 I had a pet Cockatiel named Zuzu for 19 wonderful years, so seeing this species in the wild at last was a beautifully bittersweet experience.

 I added White-bellied Sea-Eagle, Little Corella, White-plumed Honeyeater, Plum-headed Finch, and Gray-crowned Babbler to my life list on the dusty side roads surrounding Coolmunda.
 When I reached the now-dry boat launch, I also picked up Black Swan, Australian Shoveler, Red-necked Avocet, Whiskered Tern, and Pink-eared Duck on the distant remnants of the lake.
-A brief chat with a passing family on holiday provided an invaluable tip, and after a brief detour towards Inglewood I wound up connecting with a quartet of wild Emus, Australia’s national bird and a highly desired resident of the interior that I feared I might miss altogether!
+A brief chat with a passing family on holiday provided an invaluable tip, and after a quick detour towards Inglewood I wound up connecting with a quartet of wild Emus, Australia’s national bird and a highly desired resident of the interior that I feared I might miss altogether!
 I was quite relieved to finally find them, and I watched them strut proudly through the bush from afar until they disappeared from sight.

 Most of the afternoon was spent exploring Durikai State Forest, a large tract of dry woodland back east of Karara.
 In the heat of the day, I found that most of the area was pretty quiet, with only scattered pockets of activity here and there.
 I did manage to track down some Rose Robins and Yellow Thornbills, but there wasn’t much else going on.
 Eventually, I discovered a grassy waterhole along one of the dirt paths.
 It was almost entirely dry, but still contained enough liquid to be irresistible to the local songbirds.
 Fuscous, White-eared, and Yellow-tufted Honeyeaters fluttered about the area as they repeatedly dropped into the hidden pool to bathe and drink.
 With no reservations locked in for the night, I knew I’d probably have to do some hunting in order to find lodgings.
 I gradually made my way eastward, settling in to sleep in Gatton on the edge of the Lockyer Valley.